scendejasm/dev-day-zoom-out/track_1_build_workflows/session_2_resilent_workflows/README.md

 # MLB Game Analysis Pipeline

 ## Overview
 This project contains a series of example pipelines that demonstrate how to use Prefect for scheduling, implementing error handling, data quality checks, and automated retries.
 Each example is an iteration of a data pipeline that fetches and analyzes MLB game statistics using the MLB Stats API.
+Specifically, we'll be looking at the correlation between the score differential and the game duration.

 ## Topics we'll cover:
 - Fetching MLB game data for specified date ranges
-- Calculates game statistics including score differentials and game duration
+- Calculating game statistics including score differentials and game duration
+- Running pipelines on a configurable schedule
-- Implementing error handling for API failures
+- Automatic retries and implementing custom error handling for API failures
-- Data quality checks
+- Prefect transactions, rollbacks, and data quality checks
 - Storage of results in local JSON files
-- Running pipelines on a configurable schedule

 ## Prerequisites
 - Python 3.8+